Grab collaborates with GAC! 20,000 Aion electric vehicles will be launched in six Southeast Asian countries including Malaysia and Thailand

 According to tests by relevant agencies, even in high-frequency operation scenarios of driving approximately 300 kilometers for 10 hours a day, there is no need to frequently search for charging stations mid-route.

 Additionally, this car is equipped with ergonomic lumbar support seats, which allow lumbar support adjustment and fit the natural curve of the human spine.
-This ensures that long periods of driving do not result in lower back pain, significantly alleviating driver fatigue.
+This helps prevent lower back pain during extended periods of driving, significantly reducing driver fatigue.

 It is also worth mentioning that, in addition to hardware configurations tailored to operational needs, the three models have been optimized in terms of intelligent interaction to address core pain points of ride-hailing drivers, completely eliminating operational hassles during trips.

 Previously, when drivers were taking orders, they needed to frequently check the navigation on their phones and switch to the Grab app to check the hotspot areas for orders.
-Occasionally, they would miss important road safety alerts due to distraction, which was not only exhausting for their eyes but also posed safety risks.
+At times, this distraction could cause them to miss important road safety alerts, which was not only tiring for their eyes but also posed safety risks.

 Now, these core functions have been integrated into Aion's smart in-car display.
 Navigation routes, distribution of hotspot areas for orders, road safety alerts, and other information are all clearly displayed on the screen.

 Drivers no longer need to switch back and forth between their phones and the in-vehicle devices.
-The screen is clearer, reduces eye strain, and allows drivers to focus more on observing road conditions, significantly reducing the safety risks of distracted driving.
+The clearer screen reduces eye strain and allows drivers to focus more on observing road conditions, thereby significantly mitigating the safety risks associated with distracted driving.

 To reduce the threshold for using cars and provide after-sales assurance, GAC has offered targeted solutions.
 Drivers can choose to rent these electric vehicles through partner fleets or apply for flexible financing plans.